ampho-cms/ampho/doc/user_manual.rst

 It is important to notice again, that Ampho is **not** a standalone framework.
 It should be considered as a helper library, that may help make development process of Flask applications a little bit easier.
 It means that you don't have to change your development workflow significantly, as well as you don't have to learn new concepts besides couple ones, which are described in this document.
-For all other information, please, check Flask's official documentation.
+For all other information please check Flask's official documentation.

 Root Directory